alexisjcarr/lex-bday/README.md

 ## RSVP

 Please let me know by July 10th if you can make it, so I can finalize the reservations.
 You can just text me to let me know.
+I'll collect movie fees via Venmo after RSVP.

 Looking forward to celebrating with you!